abbeyperini/digital-garden/blogs/1-year.md

-## 12 Things I learned During My First Year as a Professional Developer
+## 12 Things I Learned During My First Year as a Professional Developer

 ![cat laying on white towels and wearing a robe and hair towel with cucumbers over its eyes captioned one year already?](https://images.abbeyperini.com/1-year/already.jpeg)